CONTENTS

 • A manager takes a MOOC on transformational leadership via HarvardX or Coursera.

-• An executive attends a masterclass on agile leadership led by an influential CEO, with a Q&A session at the end.
+• An executive attends a masterclass on agile leadership led by a reknowed CEO.

 4. Mentoring

-Mentoring is a coaching relationship between an experienced leader (the mentor) and a developing professional (the mentee).
-It involves the transmission of knowledge, the sharing of experience, and guidance in the mentee's professional and personal growth.
+Mentoring is a coaching relationship between an experienced leader (the mentor) and a developing professional (the mentee), where the mentor transmits their knowledge, shares their experience, and guides the mentee in their professional growth.
+The mentor helps their protégé avoid common mistakes, develop a more strategic vision of their leadership role, and expand their network.

 Examples:

-• A junior employee trains a senior manager in digital practices and the impact of social media.
+• An employee trains a manager in digital practices and the impact of artificial intelligence.

 5. 360-degree feedback

-360-degree feedback is an evaluation method in which a leader receives feedback from several sources (superiors, colleagues, subordinates, customers or external partners).
-Rather than a traditional top-down evaluation (from the hierarchy to the employee), this approach provides a global, objective view of the strengths and areas for improvement of the person receiving the feedback.
+360-degree feedback is an assessment method through which a leader receives feedback from their colleagues at all levels – senior leadership, members of their team, subordinates, etc. Unlike traditional top-down evaluations, this approach provides a global view of the strengths and areas for improvement of the person receiving the feedback.

-This strategy proves highly effective for leadership development, as it enables individuals to understand how their professional entourage perceives them and to adapt their attitude accordingly.
+This strategy proves highly effective for leadership development, as it enables individuals to understand how their professional entourage perceives their performance as a leader, and where to make changes to ensure continuous development.

 Examples:

-• A CEO implements a 360-degree feedback process every year to foster more transparent and collaborative leadership.
+• A CEO implements a 360-degree feedback process every year to foster transparency and team cohesion.

 6. Immersive development experience

-Ideal for in-depth, hands-on learning, these place leaders in interactive situations where they must directly apply their skills.
-This strategy focuses on experimentation, emotion, and active engagement.
-It allows participants to step out of their comfort zone, reflect on their role as leaders, and explore new ways of working.
+Ideal for in-depth, hands-on learning, immersive development experiences place leaders in interactive situations where they can directly apply their management skills.
+This effective leadership development strategy focuses on experimentation, emotional intelligence, and active engagement.
+It allows participants to step out of their comfort zone, reflect on their role as a leader, and explore new ways of working and interacting with their teams.

 • Interactive leadership workshops (collaborative sessions with practical exercises, role-playing, and case studies)

-• Leadership retreats (immersion over several days, often outside the workplace)
+• Leadership retreats (an immersive, multi-day experience, usually outside the workplace)

 • Immersive games